LEEYJ1021/structural-signal-irrelevance/README.md

 ---

-## 1. Background and Research Questions
+## 1. Background, Research Questions, and the Triangulation Design

 Two advertisers run campaigns on the same search-ads platform.
 One has been active for seven years and manages hundreds of ad groups.
 The other just created its first one.
 The intuitive expectation is that the veteran advertiser's new ad group will ramp up faster, and that its account will receive more favorable treatment from the platform's approval and ranking systems.
 This report tests that expectation twice, with two independent datasets and two independent sets of statistical tools.